erikunevik/datamodeling_erik_unevik_de24/övningstentamen/övningstenta_20250331.md

 Easier to describe with an example.
 In a store one customer can place many orders, but each order are related to only that customer.
 I.e. it describes a relation where one object has multiple relations on one way but on the other way only has a single relation.

-On the many side it should be a foreign key and primary key on the single side.
+On the "many" side it should contain a foreign key and a primary key on the "one" side.

 ---